Recruiters are sales people so many people don't like them for the same reason they don't like any sales people. Here are some of those reasons.

 They call you when you're not looking for a job.

 This is a real problem for people in certain technical fields.
-They get called endlessly by recruiters and some take their profiles offline to avoid it.
+People get called endlessly by recruiters and some take their profiles offline to avoid it.

 2. They're self-centered.

 There is always the potential for conflict between a sales person and his client.
-They both have their own interests and the two don't always meet.
+They each have their own interests and the two don't always meet.

 The question is: will the sales person act as an unbiased consultant and help his clients do what is best for them -- or will he pose as an unbiased consultant and urge his clients to do what is best for him when it isn't best for them.